-Otago is dominated by ranges and basins that stretch east from the Southern Alps, across Central Otago, and to the ocean at Palmerston and Waikouaiti.
-The Taieri River, the Shag River (Waihemo) and the Clutha and its tributaries drain the greatest part of this block of land.
+Otago is dominated by ranges and basins that stretch east from the Southern Alps across Central Otago, reaching the ocean near Palmerston and Waikouaiti.
+The Taieri River, the Shag River (Waihemo) and the Clutha and its tributaries drain most of this block of land.

 Erosion and uplift

-Central Otago is a massive block of schist (metamorphosed greywacke), part of the 80-million-year-old Zealandia continent, whose surface was eroded over 60 million years and then uplifted in the last 2 million years.
+Central Otago is a massive block of schist (metamorphosed greywacke), part of the 80-million-year-old Zealandia continent, the surface of which was eroded over 60 million years and then uplifted in the last 2 million years.
 The uplift in Central Otago was not as dramatic as that which produced the Southern Alps, but it reactivated faults, producing the alternating ranges and basins found across the region.

 The rivers were established before the land was uplifted, and in places – notably between Queenstown and Cromwell, Cromwell and Clyde, and Alexandra and Millers Flat – they have cut gorges into the uplifted rock.